Rivian Automotive IPO will test whether EV stocks can keep living up to the hype

 The basics

 Rivian stock will trade on the Nasdaq under the ticker RIVN.
-Shares were priced Tuesday at $78—above the target range of $72-$74, which had already been raised from $57-$62 a week earlier—in a glowing sign for the company.
+Shares were priced Tuesday at $78—above the target range of $72 to $74, which had already been raised from $57 to $62 a week earlier—in a glowing sign for the company.
 That pricing puts its valuation north of legacy automakers Honda and Ferrari, as well as Chinese EV giant Nio, and just a couple billion south of American powerhouses Ford and General Motors.
 Impressive, for a company that shipped its first cars this past month.

 Analyst chatter suggests Rivian could become the “next Tesla,” a vision that Rivian itself pitched during its investor roadshow.